Abev08/TwitchBot/README.md

 To remove the 'greenscreen', chroma key filter for green and similarity value ~340 should be added to the OBS input.<br>
 The 'greenscreen' solution is not perfect and will affect the display of videos and clips that use the color green.

 Instead of using window display with 'greenscreen' filter as OBS input you can use browser source (<i>currently in beta phase - some functionalities may not work!</i>) hosted by the bot at http://127.0.0.1:40000.
+Or use "server/client.html" file located in the main bot directory as OBS browser source from local file (checkbox at the top when adding new browser source).
 <p align="center"><img src="ReadmeImages/OBSBrowserInput.png" alt="OBS browser input configuration" height="300"></p>

 The bot's control elements are located on the left side of the window.<br>